Smile-SA/odoo_addons/README.md

   * Update internal field naming convention to lower the risk of collision in usual usage
   * Restrict boolean widget lines to the bottom of the matrix for now
   * Add date range column navigation
+  * Allow custom CSS to be injected in the matrix

 * **0.3** (2011-12-23)
   * Only remove lines when they are explicitely deleted by the user